Version 1

 To develop locally with HTTPS using a trusted certificate, a possible solution

-is to generate a root CA, and a certificate for localhost
+is to generate a root CA, and a certificate for localhost using

 https://github.com/jsha/minica, as recommended by Let's